AndrewGregorovic/clahoot/app/README.md

 # Clahoot!

-## About
-Clahoot! is a multiple choice quiz game created as a terminal application based on the online Kahoot! game.
-It has been adapted to a single player experience with a leaderboard rather than an online multiplayer game and follows a similar scoring style to Kahoot!.

 ## Requirements
 The only requirement to run Clahoot! on your local machine you will need to have Python 3.8 installed.